Azure/azure-powershell/src/Qumulo/docs/New-AzQumuloFileSystem.md

 eastus   qumulo01           5/24/2023 7:27:12 AM user@organization.com User                    5/24/2023 7:42:17 AM     13c34964-a135-4390-aa53-32f3c7251982 Application                  ps-joyer-test
 ```

-Create a FileSystemResource.
+Create a file system resource.
 The password must contain at least 8 characters and have at least 1 letter, 1 number and 1 special character.

-### Example 2: Create a FileSystemResource with other settings
+### Example 2: Create a file system resource with other settings
 ```powershell
 $password = ConvertTo-SecureString "2wsx#EDC" -AsPlainText